aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">replica.fetch.max.bytes</p>
-          <div class="description">The number of bytes of messages to attempt to fetch for each partition (defaults to 1048576).
-This is not an absolute maximum, if the first record batch in the first non-empty partition of the fetch is larger than this value, the record batch will still be returned to ensure that progress can be made.</div>
+          <div class="description">The number of bytes of messages to attempt to fetch for each partition .
+This is not an absolute maximum, if the first record batch in the first non-empty partition of the fetch is larger than this value, the record batch will still be returned to ensure that progress can be made.
+(Default: 1048576 bytes (1 mebibytes))</div>
         </td>
       </tr>
       <tr>